goharrier/open-standards/technical/best-practices/apex-style-guide.md

 # Apex Naming Conventions

 {% hint style="info" %}
+## TODO

-This section is still under development and needs to be put into more pragmatic terms.
+- This section is still under development and needs to be put into more pragmatic terms.

-Style guide files will be made available for supported IDE's.
+- Style guide files will be made available for supported IDE's.
 {% endhint %}

 ### 1 - Introduction